IshaiJaffe/bablic-sinatra-example/README.md

     $ heroku addons:add bablic
     -----> Adding bablic to sharp-mountain-4005... done, v18 (free)

- Once Bablic has been added, a `BABLIC_ID` and a 'BABLIC_SNIPPET' setting will be available in the app configuration.
-The 'BABLIC_SNIPPT' is the client-side code that will be added to your HTML layout files. to integrate your web pages.
+ Once Bablic has been added, a `BABLIC_ID` and a `BABLIC_SNIPPET` setting will be available in the app configuration.
+The `BABLIC_SNIPPET` is the client-side code that will be added to your HTML layout files. to integrate your web pages.
 This can be confirmed using the `heroku config:get` command.

     :::term
     $ heroku config:get BABLIC_ID